Boworadet Rebellion: 21st century reverberations

-On 27 December 2018, the monument was removed without notice or explanation by persons unknown.
-"We don't know where it is now.
-There's a risk that the monument will be gone for good," said Chatri Prakitnonthakarn, a conservationist who teaches history of Thai architecture at Silpakorn University.
-The Bang Khen District chief claimed he knew nothing about the removal.
-He said the monument was in an area governed by the state railway, which was building an elevated railway nearby.
-No one at the agencies involved in the Skytrain extension—the Bangkok Metropolitan Administration (BMA), Bangkok Mass Transit Authority (BMTA), the Culture Ministry's Fine Arts Department, or the Transport Ministry's (MOT) Department of Highways—has claimed to know what happened to the monument in spite of soldiers being on hand to guard the removal.
+The People's Party government erected a monument commemorating the defeat of the rebellion in 1936, which became known as the Constitution Defense Monument.
+On 27 December 2018, the monument was removed without notice or explanation.
+Officials denied knowing anything about the removal.
 The removal marks the second time in two years that a monument in Thailand has been removed in secret and without explanation.
 In April 2017, a plaque commemorating the 1932 revolution that ended absolute monarchy disappeared from the Royal Plaza and was replaced with one extolling the monarchy.

 On 24 June 2020, the 88th anniversary of the Revolution, saw commemorations of the event throughout Bangkok.
 The Royal Thai Army observed the date by hosting a Buddhist ceremony at the army's information centre and army headquarters praising the Boworadet rebellion.
 The army's statement included this: "The heroic deeds and sacrifice of Prince Boworadet and Phraya Si Sitthisongkhram deserved to be recognized as protectors of the monarchy institution and an attempt to ensure that Thailand has a truly democratic system."
 The army's view was that the People's Party was not only anti-democratic, but wanted to overthrow the monarch.
 The army's ceremony came two and half years after the mysterious removal of a monument commemorating the defeat of the Boworadet rebellion in the Lak Si area of Bangkok.